-(b) Qualifying patients shall register with the department of public health.
-The registration shall be effective until the expiration of the certificate issued by the department of health and signed by the physician or advanced practice registered nurse.
+- (b) Qualifying patients shall register with the department of public safety.
+The registration shall be effective until the expiration of the certificate issued by the department and signed by the physician.
 Every qualifying patient shall provide sufficient identifying information to establish the personal identities of the qualifying patient and the primary caregiver.
-Qualifying patients shall report changes in information within ten working days.
+Qualifying patients shall report changes in information within five working days.
 Every qualifying patient shall have only one primary caregiver at any given time.
-The department shall then issue to the qualifying patient a registration certificate, and shall charge \$35 per year.

-(c) Primary caregivers shall register with the department of health.
-Every primary caregiver shall be responsible for the care of only one qualifying patient at any given time.

-(d) Upon an inquiry by a law enforcement agency, which inquiry may be made twenty-four hours a day, seven days a week, the department of health shall immediately verify whether the subject of inquiry has registered with the department of health and may provide reasonable access to the registry information for official law enforcement purposes.
+The department shall then issue to the qualifying patient a registration certificate, and may charge a reasonable fee not to exceed \$35. - (c) Primary caregivers shall register with the department of public safety.
+Every primary caregiver shall be responsible for the care of only one qualifying patient at any given time. - (d) Upon an inquiry by a law enforcement agency, the department of public safety shall verify whether the particular qualifying patient has registered with the department and may provide reasonable access to the registry information for official law enforcement purposes.